 Two of these, the Timeline Interactive (a comprehensive visual overview of eight million years of human evolution) Adventures in the Rift Valley (a virtual archaeological dig for evidence of early human civilization) were created for the Smithsonian website; the third (Future Humans) is on display at the Smithsonian Museum of Natural History in Washington, DC.

 Programmed two bilingual touchscreen exhibits ("Check it Out" and "Peace Keeper") for the Health Happens Here exhibit at the California Museum.
+I worked on this project with The Richard Lewis Media Group.
+The exhibit

-The exhibit was the 2013 Excellence in Exhibition winner from the American Alliance of Museums for Messaging & Engagement.
+was the 2013 Excellence in Exhibition winner from the American Alliance of Museums for Messaging & Engagement.

 Case Study: Technical consulting